Abram Hewitt: Philanthropy

-As a philanthropist, Hewitt was especially interested in education.
+As philanthropist Hewitt was interested in education.
 Columbia University gave him the degree of LL.D. in 1887, and he was the president of its alumni association in 1883, and a trustee from 1901 until his death.

 In 1876, he was elected president of the American Institute of Mining Engineers, and was a founder and trustee of the Carnegie Institution of Science.
 He was also a trustee of Barnard College and of the American Museum of Natural History.

 Death and family

 Abram Hewitt died at his New York City home on January 18, 1903, and was interred at Green-Wood Cemetery.
 His last words, after he took his oxygen tube from his mouth, were "And now, I am officially dead."

 Hewitt's daughters, Amy, Eleanor, and Sarah Hewitt, built a decorative arts collection that was for years exhibited at the Cooper Union and later became the core collection of the Cooper-Hewitt National Design Museum.
-His son, Peter Cooper Hewitt (1861–1921), was a successful inventor, while another son, Edward Ringwood Hewitt (1866–1957), was also an inventor, a chemist and an early expert on fly-fishing.
+His son, Peter Cooper Hewitt (1861–1921), was a successful inventor, while another son, Edward Ringwood Hewitt (1865–1957), was also an inventor, a chemist and an early expert on fly-fishing.
 He published Telling on the Trout, among other books.

 Hewitt's youngest son, Erskine Hewitt (1871–1938), was also a lawyer and philanthropist in New York City.
 He donated Ringwood Manor to the State of New Jersey in 1936.
 On February 18, 1909, Erskine Hewitt was named a director of the newly formed National Reserve Bank of the City of New York.
 On March 2, 1909, Hewitt was elected chairman.